History of Religion

 - esotericism, i.e., the explicit distinction from the mainstream

-- influence from Eastern religions
+- influence from East Asian religions

-- the idea of reaching “the true self” by self-disclosure, free expression and meditation
+- the idea of reaching “the true self” by self-disclosure, free expression, and meditation

 ScripturesThere is no official scripture of spirituality.
 Individual groups, or individual adherents, may or may not use scriptures.
-Some adherents may draw inspiration from spiritual life advice books.
-These typically date from the 20th or 21st century.

-Quite often, the people who say they are “spiritual” are in fact practitioners of what this book calls “Christianity light”: they believe in the abrahamic god, are culturally influenced by Christianity, and appreciate (but do not necessarily venerate) Jesus.
-For example, such people will say they are not strictly Christian, but they still believe in the loving, omnipotent deity who kick-started the universe — possibly because they have been brought up in a Christian environment and thus cannot imagine any other god.
-Thus, the boundary between this type of Spirituality and Christianity light is fuzzy.
+In some cases, the people who say they are “spiritual” are in fact adherents of what this book calls “Christianity Light”: they believe in the Abrahamic god, are culturally influenced by Christianity, and appreciate (but do not necessarily venerate) Jesus.
+For example, such people will say they are not strictly Christian, but they still believe in the loving, omnipotent deity who kick-started the universe .
+Thus, the boundary between this type of Spirituality and Christianity Light is fuzzy.

 What is common to all flavors of Spirituality is the idea of personal and individual experiences with the supernatural.
 Furthermore, Spirituality distinguishes itself explicitly from religion.
 While religion is portrayed as dogmatic, organized, historically burdened, precisely defined, morally restrictive, and with a claim to universality, spirituality is portrayed as a purely personal relationship with God or the supernatural.
 For the purposes of this book, both religions and Spirituality are belief systems.

-OriginSome Greek philosophers had very abstract concepts of God, the universe, and metaphysics.
-Heraclitus, e.g., conceived of a “logos”, a supreme rational principle Deism.
+OriginSome Ancient Greek philosophers had very abstract concepts of God, the universe, and metaphysics.
+Parmenides of Elea, for example, proposed a single substance comprising all of reality119.
+Heraclitus of Ephesus conceived of a “logos”: a rational, natural, universal “thought” through which the universe came into being and by which it is maintained120.
 In modern times, likewise, some people hold very abstract ideas of God.
-These ideas often evolved with inspiration from, but explicit rejection of, the abrahamic religions.
+These ideas often evolved with inspiration from, but explicit rejection of, the Abrahamic religions.
 In this book, we group these philosophies together as “Metaphysical Philosophies”.